sukikrishna/CS262DesignExercise2/ENGINEERING_NOTEBOOK.md

 Each VM listens on a different port because they're all running on the same machine (i.e. 127.0.0.1 or localhost).
 If they used the same port, there would be a conflict since only one process can bind to a specific port at a time.
 We assign each VM a unique port by adding the VM's ID to a base port number (5000).
 So VM 0 listens on port 5000, VM 1 on port 5001, and VM 2 on port 5002.

-### 3. Each VM is Handled in a Separate Thread
+### 3. Each VM is Handled in a Separate Process
-Initially we thought to implement each of the VMs as a separate process but later decided to implement each VM in a separate thread for simplicity.
-We implemented the VirtualMachine class as a regular class and used threads to run each VM instance concurrently.
-This design allows VMs to execute independently while still sharing memory, making message passing easier without requiring inter-process communication.
+Initially, we considered implementing each VM as a separate thread but later opted to use processes.
+We implemented the VirtualMachine class as a standard class and used multiprocessing.Process to run each VM instance independently.
+This design ensures proper isolation between VMs while still allowing internal threading for message handling within each process.
+By using separate processes, we prevent unintended shared memory access, ensuring that message passing occurs exclusively through inter-process communication (IPC) via sockets, accurately simulating a distributed system.

 Our implementation uses three threads to handle different aspects of each VM's operation:
 1. Main Thread: Initializes the VMs and runs the main execution logic